About the District

 The Vector Control District (“District”) was formed in 1988 and is one of 12 special districts located in the Greater San Francisco Bay Area, charged with providing vector control per California Health and Safety and California Government Codes.
 The District is one of six in the State where the Santa Clara County Board of Supervisors acts as trustee.
-Funding for District work comes from a county-wide property tax assessment.
+Funding for District work comes from a county-wide property benefit assessment.

 Santa Clara County is home to many animals and insects, capable of causing discomfort to the public and potential illness or injury.
 The District offers a variety of services and education to help the public protect themselves from animals and insects which can be harmful to human health.

 - Detect presence/prevalence of vector-borne diseases, such as Plague, West Nile Virus, rabies, & Lyme disease, through ongoing surveillance and testing.